jonthorell/synth-nu-vinyl-store/README.md

 staff: used to provide admin-functionality for staff (update stock with new items for example)
 about: credits and about-text

+utils.py

+Contains some helper-classes that other apps are using.
+One is used by all, others are only imported in core-site.
+The last ones is mainly due to those classes are pretty static and a way to organize the code so you don't have to see them unless you really need to.

+Groups in django

+There are three groups defined in django

+*Members.
+All users should be a part of this group, including superusers.
+Group is used to limit certain views from non-registered users.
+		  All registered users are automatically added to this group *Staff.
+All users that is considered staff should be here.
+The only thing you should need to log into the django console to alter
+*admin	  Only used to hide/show the link to django-admin.
+So only people that should be able to login to the console should be here

 Credits:

 lp-image